First Data Review

 Negative Reviews and Complaints:

 You can find the First Data BBB profile here.
-It has an “A” rating as of this review, with 946 complaints in the last 36 months – 381 of which have come in over the past year alone, demonstrating that complaints are still on the rise.
+It has an “A” rating as of this review, with 1103 complaints (up from about 900) in the last 36 months – 321 of which have come in over the past year alone.

 Common complaints for First Data include: